 To be a company that team members never want to leave, clients can’t do without, and the world is better for.

-For the first time in the history of the company, I believed in our mission in a very personal way.
+For the first time in the company’s history, I believed in our mission in a very personal way.
 This resonated with me.
 This was the reason I wanted to keep going and keep growing.
 This is why I got out of bed every morning.

 I was fired up, inspired, and empowered, but there was still something missing.

 Quarter one of 2019 was a difficult season for me.
 Regardless of how confident I felt in the accuracy and necessity of our mission, we lost several key players at PHOS.
-People I loved deeply and had invested in significantly.
+People I loved deeply and had significantly invested in.